kewalaka/terraform-azure-starter-template/README.md

 # Introduction

+## Azure service principal setup

+Check out 'New-ServicePrincipal.ps1', this code will create a resource group (RG) for your deployment & the service principal scoped to this RG.

 ## Set up local development environment

 Under the "environments" folder, create a file called **secrets.local.ps1**.
 This file exists in gitignore, please check it is greyed out and is not included with git changes.